in2code-de/luxletter/Documentation/Tech/Index.md

-**Note:** The ordering of the TypoScript is the key to change the template files **Note:** You can check this in the TypoScript Object Browser
+**Note:** The ordering of the TypoScript is the key to change the template files **Note:** You can check this in the TypoScript Object Browser **Note:** If your TypoScript is still overruled by the default TS, ensure that luxletter is loaded before your sitepackage (via ext_emconf.php depends settings in your sitepackage)

 ## Extending luxletter